Lagarde says IMF may need less money for war chest

 "So we need to cautiously reassess, and are reassessing, to a lower number in terms of risk, which will bring me to probably reassess a lower number" for the amount of additional funds the IMF needs, Lagarde added.

-Last month, Europe expanded its own bailout capacity to 700 billion euros from 500 billion euros, hoping that finance chiefs from the Group of 20 advanced and developing nations, who meet on April 20, would agree to contribute more money to the IMF.
+Last month, Europe expanded its own bailout capacity to 700 billion euros ($915 billion) from 500 billion euros, hoping that finance chiefs from the Group of 20 advanced and developing nations, who meet on April 20, would agree to contribute more money to the IMF. [nL6E8EV066]

-Lagarde said countries such as Japan, Mexico, Poland, Norway and Sweden had expressed interest in contributing money to the IMF.

-"I am encouraged because there are many members that are saying 'We want to be at the table when it comes to raising more resources for the fund,'" Lagarde said in an interview with Fox Business Network.
-"Some countries have already raised their hands."